-Academic Grading System: Central Lakes College’s grades which are given to students who attempt courses for credit.
+Academic Grading System: Central Lakes College’s grades are given to students who attempt courses for credit.

-Progression Courses: Courses in which new course content is included each time the course is attempted by the student.
-These courses are individualized, self-paced courses in which the student will be presented with new content and materials each time they attempt the course.
+Progression Courses: Courses in which new course content is included each time the student attempts the course.
+These courses are individualized, self-paced courses in which students will be presented with new content and materials each time they attempt the course.

 Credit: The unit by which academic work is measured.

 Incomplete (I) Grades: Students who are doing satisfactory work in a course, but cannot complete all requirements, may receive an incomplete (I) grade.
 An incomplete grade is given for significant personal circumstances such as serious illness or family emergency or call to active military duty.
 Documentation may be required.
-Incomplete grades are assigned at the discretion of the course instructor only after the midpoint of the course as indicated by the grading submission deadline for the semester.
+Incomplete grades are assigned at the course instructor’s discretion only after the course’s midpoint, as indicated by the grading submission deadline for the semester.
 The student and the instructor must complete an “Application for an Incomplete Grade” for an “I” grade to be assigned.
-A completed copy of this contract will be kept on file by the Records and Registration Department and by the instructor.
+A completed copy of this contract will be kept on file by the Records and Registration Department and the instructor.
 Students must complete all course requirements by the end of the following semester.
 Unfinished spring semester coursework must be completed by the end of the following fall semester.
 Incomplete grades that go unchanged by the end of the following semester will automatically be changed to “F” for failure.
-Students should be aware that college instructors are not obligated to give a grade of “I” nor is there an obligation on the part of the instructor to allow a full semester for completion of required work except for military active duty.
-If it is determined by the instructor that the student needs more than one semester to complete the work, a letter of support from a campus dean is required to be attached to the application.
+Students should be aware that college instructors are not obligated to give a grade of “I,” nor is there an obligation on the instructor’s part to allow an entire semester to complete required work except for active military duty.
+If the instructor determines that the student needs more than one semester to complete the work, a letter of support from a campus dean must be attached to the application.
 If the required work is not completed within the allotted time, the instructor may change the grade from an “I” to an “F” the day following the deadline established by the instructor.
 When the student has completed the necessary work to earn a grade, the instructor may submit a grade change form to the Records and Registration Department.

 Earned Credits: Successfully completed credits.

-Registered Credits: The total number of credits for which a student is officially enrolled at the end of the registration drop/add period of each semester.
+Registered Credits: The total number of credits for which a student is officially enrolled at the end of each semester’s registration drop/add period.

 Part 2.
 Course Repeats